OpenFreeEnergy/IndustryBenchmarks2024/industry_benchmarks/input_structures/prepared_structures/water_set/thrombin/PREPARATION_DEATILS.md

  - chain L: N-term and C-term were capped
  - renamed SPC to HOH
  - gmx editconf to consistently re-number atoms
+ - added CONECT entries to pdb for cystine bridges

 ligands:
- - no changes to the initial set
+ - removed redundant poses